Featured news

 For wheelchair users with limited hand mobility, this hands-free control is not just convenient, it’s essential for safety and independence.

-Modern voice assistants are becoming more sophisticated and capable of understanding a wider range of natural speech, commands and languages.
+Modern voice assistants becoming more sophisticated and capable of understanding a wider range of natural speech, commands and languages.

 Sensor technologies and adaptive controls